Welcome to today's edition of the Rush 24-7 podcast.

 The socialist government won elections in October, and that was the tipping point for sending this country over the edge.

-The participation numbers will be seen as a barometer of how much ordinary Greeks support government efforts to slash the deficit to fight a fiscal crisis that has royal markets and worried its neighbors, the European Union.
+The participation numbers will be seen as a barometer of how much ordinary Greeks support government efforts to slash the deficit to fight a fiscal crisis that has roiled markets and worried its neighbors, the European Union.

-I'm striking because others stole the money, and we're the ones that are going to have to pay for it.
+I'm striking because others stole the money and we're the ones that are going to have to pay for it.

-They're cutting my allowances, and I have two children to raise.
+They're cutting my allowances and I have two children to raise.

 So time travel.